 The gaming headset market gets more crowded every week—how does this one stack up?

-Editors Note: This review was updated on March 18, 2020 to clarify the language around what platforms the headset supports.
+Editors Note: This review was updated on July 20, 2020 to include FAQ answers.

 Who’s The SteelSeries Arctis 7 for?